Jerusalem in the Bible

 Verse ConceptsTrumpetBeheadingTrumpets To Stop FightingGroups going home

-So when they had gone through all the land, they came to Jerusalem at the end of nine months and twenty days.
+And they went through all the land, and came to Jerusalem at the end of nine months and twenty days.

 Verse ConceptsFive Months And More